 In the picture above, the chief product owner is responsible for the overall product whereas the other product owner manage feature sets or individual features.

-The advantage of the product suite approach is to release the individual products separately and to package them to product variants.
+The advantage of the product family approach is to release the individual products separately and to package them to product variants.
 A flatter project organisation also means less overhead and faster decision making.
 The product backlogs are focussed and more concise reducing the grooming effort and increasing transparency.

 If you work with more than one product owner, put one individual in charge of the overall product.
 As your product grows and becomes more feature rich, consider breaking it up into focused, vertically-aligned products that can be managed by one product owner and developed by no more than three teams.
 This allows the product owners to control their product, reduces decencies and overhead, and speeds up development.

 You can learn more about scaling the product owner role by attending my Certified Scrum Product Owner training course.